 surfaceparm glass is the only thing related to glass and it gives the glass sound when being shot at.
 Usually mappers made their glass destructible though, so it’s a func_explosive that will break when being shot at without glass sound

 For now, we have nothing to properly determine if a surface is really a glass.

 Otherwise, to fix it, every surface setted as nodraw and nomarks surface should not be detected as an obstacle ... not the best solution but work.

-#4 Updated by keMoN about 1 year ago
+#4 Updated by keMoN over 1 year ago